mbcarbonetto/qiime2-session/Hands-on.md

 All data that is used as input to QIIME2 should be in form of QIIME2 artifacts, which contain information about the type of data and the source of the data.
 So, the first thing we need to do is import the sequence data files into a QIIME2 artifact.
 The semantic type of our data is **SampleData[SequencesWithQuality]**, i.e *Sequences with quality scores (.fastq files), where each set of sequences is associated with a sample identifier (i.e. demultiplexed sequences, each file is a sample).*
-In order to create the artifact with the correct metadata (source and type of data) we need a [*manifest*](https://github.com/mbcarbonetto/qiime2-session/blob/master/files/manifest.txt) file.
+In order to create the artifact with the cointerrrect metadata (source and type of data) we need a [*manifest*](https://github.com/mbcarbonetto/qiime2-session/blob/master/files/manifest.txt) file.
 This file will indicate the sample ID, the location of each file and the direction of the reads, in our case forward reads.

 &#x1F536; Please complete the file with the correct path for each fastq file in your computer (replace "completePATH" for the real path).